What is a letter of credit?

 - Provides security for both seller and buyer.

-- Issuing bank assumes the ultimate financial responsibility of the buyer.
+- The issuing bank assumes the ultimate financial responsibility of the buyer.

 - Guaranteed payment allows the seller to borrow against the full receivable value of the transaction from the lender.